 - Carbon production assessment of each activity within the service to identify highest impact and target reduction efforts.
-SCC are working with the Future Highway Research Group (FHRG) developing a carbon analyser tool to measure the carbon output of all highway maintenance activities. - The trial and introduction a new method of collecting road condition and asset data using image recognition software using thee Vaisala RoadAl system - A Scheme sustainability assessment tool has been designed to provide visibility of the carbon cost of schemes by building up the individual carbon cost of the proposed materials, waste, haulage and lifecycle to give a baseline carbon cost of a scheme. - Trials of materials with potential to reduce environmental impact, for example: Road marking materials that use 75% less thermoplastic, Warm mix asphalt, road surface preservatives, - LED street light roll out
+SCC are working with the Future Highway Research Group (FHRG) developing a carbon analyser tool to measure the carbon output of all highway maintenance activities. - The trial and introduction a new method of collecting road condition and asset data using image recognition software using the Vaisala RoadAl system - The trial and introduction of Route Report Cameras onto Highway Safety Inspection vehicles to aid the automatic detection and classification of potholes on driven routes. - A Scheme sustainability assessment tool has been designed to provide visibility of the carbon cost of schemes by building up the individual carbon cost of the proposed materials, waste, haulage and lifecycle to give a baseline carbon cost of a scheme. - Trials of materials with potential to reduce environmental impact, for example: Road marking materials that use 75% less thermoplastic, Warm mix asphalt, road surface preservatives - LED street light roll out - LED Traffic Signal conversion